larsrickert/discord-player-plus/docs/guide/engines.md

 ## Local files

 You can also play local files from your filesystem by setting the file path as the track url or search query.
-The üre-build `/play` and `/add` command allow you to search local songs by using the file path as query.
+The pre-build `/play` and `/add` command allow you to search local songs by using the file path as query.

 ### Set file root